Full-time employees aren’t always the answer when you have a project that needs completion.

 In addition to saving costs, some projects such as programming can require a personal touch.
 And the more hands that change the code, the higher the risk of mistakes.
 Hiring one freelancer repeatedly reduces the points of failure and increases overall project consistency.

-Hiring freelance workers need not be a trial and error endeavour.
+Hiring freelance workers need not be a trial and error endeavor.

 Although there is no guaranteed way to know whether a particular freelancer will be ideal for your business, there is something you can do to eliminate freelancers with a tendency of disappointing their clients.